scipy/scipy/doc/source/tutorial/signal.rst

    canonical dual window of :math:`w[m]` and is also made up of :math:`M` samples.

-Note that not for all windows and hops an inverse STFT exists.
+Note that an inverse STFT does not necessarily exist for all windows and hop sizes.
 For a given window :math:`w[m]` the hop size :math:`h` must be small enough to ensure that every sample of :math:`x[k]` is touched by a non-zero value of at least one window slice.
 This is sometimes referred as the "non-zero overlap condition"